kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 The controller is discovered from the pods using the `.metadata.ownerReferences` of the object.

-PDBs cannot prevent [involuntary disruptions](#voluntary-and-involuntary-disruptions) from occuring, but they do count against the budget.
+PDBs cannot prevent [involuntary disruptions](#voluntary-and-involuntary-disruptions) from occurring, but they do count against the budget.

 Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but controllers (like deployment and stateful-set)